 There are always inherent risks to passing information over public networks and we cannot guarantee the absolute security of data handled in this way.

-We only use web servers located in England and Ireland.
+We only use web servers located in England.

 You have the right to request access to the personal information that we store and process about you.
 You can ask for corrections to be made to the information we hold or for your personal information to be deleted.
 You can also ask us to restrict the processing of your personal information or to object to the processing of it altogether.